 Burges Salmon has got a good name for banking, insolvency and corporate work and has made moves to bolster its competition practice too.
 Notable successes included a £31m AIM flotation of new client Bristol & London, securing a place on the panel of the multinational aviation service BBA group, and nabbing its largest ever securitisation deal from under the noses of numerous Magic Circle candidates.

 The firm's trainees, lawyers and support staff are very happy.
 In 2006 staff voted it RollOnFriday Firm of the Year.
 In the intervening years it maintained high rankings and in 2016 and 2017 it was re-anointed Firm of the Year.
 And again in 2018.
+In a tight field at the very top, it came seventh in 2019.
 People really are very happy there.
 A large number of its staff took part in the survey, and they very clear how they felt.
 "Quite simply, it is a firm run by humans that treats you like humans".
 If that sounds like faint praise, "it really isn't - having spent six years at a Magic Circle firm run by robots who treated you like cattle it is a very pleasant change".
 The work/life balance "is as good as you're realistically likely to get doing the kind of work we do", said another.

 Staff also applauded the "realisation within management", says one lawyer, "that we have chosen to live in Bristol and want both City quality work AND a Bristol lifestyle".
 Which means, says another, "I can actually afford to own a house and support a family, whilst having a 15 minute cycling commute".
 Though it can be difficult explaining to clients that "you don't have to be headquartered in London to provide the legal services they expect".